Skip to main content

 • Completed application form.

-• Applicant’s passport with temporary residence visa endorsement.
+• Applicant’s passport with the relevant visa endorsement.

 • Proof of payment for applicable fees.